The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 capital deployment secured-note recycle (Greg → Consortium)

-Same mechanic on Bucket 3b ($125K MVA).
+Same mechanic on Leg 2b ($125K MVA).
 Consortium funds 50 MVA cases out of $125K; Greg secures-notes the $125K back; Consortium keeps the upside on the MVA tape and the $125K redeploys.
 Documentation: secured note + UCC-1 on the tape; structure reviewed by Robert before close.

 06 — What the $650K Builds Toward

-The $650K core kicks off the three avenues described in the cc-law-vertical memo.
+The $650K target kicks off the three avenues described in the cc-law-vertical memo.
 Once the SaaS firms are onboarded, the marketing-funnel case-flow matures, and Day Law is processing at design capacity, the Law Vertical generates ~$2.12M / month, $25.47M / year.
 The Greg give-and-go inside Sub-Bucket A is the cash-flow shock-absorber that lets Consortium hold the case-tape upside without locking principal during the V2/V3 lag window — the recycle mechanic effectively makes the $375K (Greg $250K + MVA $125K) work twice, lifting effective working capital well above the $650K headline.
+Under v6, the $650K target itself is trickle-funded from the AUM Ops-Feeder’s $200K/mo pool, phased over months on the round-robin schedule — the trickle cadence gates when each sub-bucket flips live.

 # Avenue Unit math Monthly Annual